 Homemade Taco Seasoning is so easy to make, you’ll want it to be Taco Tuesday all week long.
-It’s healthier than store-bought, you’ll save money making your own, and it tastes so much better without cheap fillers.
-All you need are some Crispy Taco Shells to go with it.
+It’s healthier than store-bought, you’ll save money making your own, and it will make all of your favorite Mexican recipes taste so much better.

 This post may contain affiliate links.
 Read my disclosure policy.

-I’m all about convenience when it comes to cooking, but I also want to balance that with affordability and quality.
-Seasonings packets are definitely easy, but you’re paying more for something that’s not as good as homemade.
-After inspecting the labels on store-bought packets, I realized that corn meal was the main ingredient in the brand I used to buy.
+I’ll be the first to admit that I don’t make everything from scratch, and I definitely appreciate store-bought shortcuts when it makes sense, but some things are worth making yourself!
+Seasoning packets are convenient, but you’re paying more for something that’s not as good as homemade.
+After inspecting the labels on store-bought packets, I realized that cornmeal (a cheap filler) was the main ingredient in the brand I used to buy.
 Say what?!

-Best of all, when you don’t use those filler ingredients, the taco seasoning tastes better.
-We did a blind comparison between store-bought and homemade taco seasoning recipe and the homemade version won the taste test every single time.
+Good news – you can easily make taco seasoning with ingredients you probably already have on hand.
+Best of all, when you don’t use those cheap fillers, the taco seasoning tastes better.
+I did a blind comparison between store-bought and my homemade taco seasoning, and the homemade version won the taste test every single time.

 This seasoning is perfect for Taco Recipes such as Fish Tacos, Ground Beef Tacos, you name it!
 You can use this for any recipe that calls for taco seasoning.
 Here’s why you’ll love this recipe:

-What is taco seasoning?
-It’s essentially a blend of seasonings that work well together for seasoning Mexican or Tex-Mex foods.
+Taco seasoning is a blend of spices that work well together for seasoning Mexican or Tex-Mex foods.
+Here’s what you’ll need for the best taco seasoning:

-- Ground cumin – Next to chili powder, cumin is the most important ingredient in taco seasoning.
-It adds an earthy flavor and aroma.
+- Ground cumin – Next to chili powder, cumin is the most essential ingredient that adds an earthy, warm, and slightly nutty taco flavor.

 - Salt and Pepper – we use fine sea salt and freshly cracked black pepper.

-- Garlic powder – Another key ingredient that adds garlic flavor.
+- Garlic Powder & Onion powder – adds a savory garlic and onion flavor.

 How to Make Taco Seasoning

 Once you see how easy it is to make your own taco seasoning, you’ll always want the homemade version.
-The process is quick and so easy and you can easily double or triple the recipe.
+The process is quick and so easy and you can easilly multiply the recipe to make a bigger batch.

-- Gather the ingredients – Grab all the spices you need from your pantry.
+- Gather the ingredients – Measure out all of the spices you need from your pantry.

-- Combine – Measure each ingredient and place them all into a small bowl.
-Stir to combine.
+- Combine – place them all into a small bowl and stir to combine.

 - Store – Transfer the seasoning to an airtight container and keep it on hand for all your future taco needs.